metadriverse/metadrive/README.md

 Welcome to MetaDrive!
 MetaDrive is an driving simulator with many key features, including:

 - **Lightweight**: Extremely easy to download, install and run in almost all platforms.
-- **Realistic**: Accurate physics simulation and multiple sensory inputs.
-- **Efficient**: Up to 300 simulation step per second and easy to parallel.
+Up to 300 simulation step per second and easy to parallel.
+- **Realistic**: Accurate physics simulation and multiple sensory input including Lidar, sensory data, top-down semantic map and first-person view images.
-- **Compositionality**: Support generating infinite scenes and configuring various traffic, vehicle, and environmental settings.
+- **Compositional**: Support generating infinite scenes and configuring various traffics, vehicles, and environmental settings.

 ## 🛠 Quick Start